forestgrape/coronavirus/monitor_and_control.md

   * pause of non essential visits to hospitals and so on
 * sample and estimate the numbers
   * should be doable within a few days
-  * 5'000 tests per million inhabitants should work to estimate to infection rate with an accuracy of .5%
+  * 5'000 tests per million inhabitants should work to estimate to infection rate with an accuracy of .5% (doing the math is not straight forward.
+A rough estimate can be obtained by assuming a uniform distribution of Covid cases.
+However the distribution is likely not uniform but peaky due to super-spreading events and it may vary a lot across regions.
+What can be done: From a first round of sampling a distribution can be estimated which in turn can be used to determine how much sampling is necessary.)
-* see what tactics suits the strategy given the situation
+* choosing tactics suiting the strategy given the situation

 #### What to Monitor